Bodypull/Limpeteer/README.md

 `'Flawed Focus Crystals' = 'uncutfocuscrystals'`

 This makes it unpredictable and a list of clear names needs to be populated.
 There are still a couple of items missing which did not happen to be within my journal files yet.
+As soon as I will get those missing entries I will update the code.

 ### Credits
 Credits to inara.cz for providing tons of data